Notus API

 Web3Auth

-Web3Auth is a popular authentication provider that enables social login flows using Google, Apple, email magic links, and other familiar Web2 credentials.
-It abstracts away the complexity of private key management, making it easier to onboard mainstream users into Web3.
+Web3Auth enables social login flows for Web3 using familiar credentials like Google, Apple ID, and email.
+It abstracts away private key management, making it easier to onboard mainstream users into decentralized applications.

 Why combine Web3Auth with Notus API?

-• ✅ Sponsor gas fees using Paymasters or allow payment in ERC-20 tokens
+• Sponsor gas fees with Paymasters or allow ERC-20 token payments

-This makes it possible to build applications where users can sign in with a Google account and immediately start using onchain features — without downloading wallets, buying tokens, or learning blockchain mechanics.
+This allows users to sign in with a Google account and immediately use onchain features without buying tokens or installing wallets.

 This guide will help you integrate Notus API with Web3Auth in a Next.js project.
 By the end of this tutorial, you will set up Web3Auth, retrieve the user's wallet, register a Smart Wallet, generate a swap quote, and execute a UserOperation.